 Pope Francis is fond of pointing out how the miracles of Our Lord show us God’s transforming power in our lives, though not in the superficial way the “liberal” Gospel sermons do.
 LifeSite News, in its haste to vilify the Pope, leaves out the part where he explains the Jesus’ three actions of taking, blessing and giving the bread.
 I cannot quote it all in this space, but read it.
 Among other things, he says: “Blessing has this double aspect: thanksgiving and transformative power.
 It is a recognition that life is always a gift which, when placed in the hands of God, starts to multiply.
 Our Father never abandons us; he makes everything multiply.”
 Francis concentrates on the meaning of the miracle: the bread is miraculous because it multiplies physically, but even more because God’s power multiplies through our hands, as in Francis’ moving account.
 We share what we are given by God and it multiplies in the lives of others.
 This whole point rests on it being bread given by God, not our own bread.

 Pope Francis neither denies nor discounts the physical aspect of the miracle.
 It is the basis for all his remarks.
 But he does concentrate on the sign, the spiritual aspect, as well as on the concrete life proposals.
-In doing so, he is giving us perfectly good Catholic theology.
+In doing so, he is giving us perfectly good Catholic theology as well as a good sermon with practical application.
 Now go read the whole thing and enjoy.
 It really is beautiful.